hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

 import math
 ```

-We will be drawing to the screen using the turtle library!
+We will be drawing to the screen using the [turtle library](https://www.geeksforgeeks.org/turtle-programming-python/)!
 Turtle allows us to draw to the screen like a whiteboard.
-More information [here](https://www.geeksforgeeks.org/turtle-programming-python/) The math library will be used for calculations!
+We can go specific spots on the screen, create filled in shapes, change the drawing color, and more.
+You'll get to see it in action soon!
+The math library will be used for calculations.

 ## Creating Variables
 Now lets create some initial variables.
 Don't miss them or else you'll have issues.